xaviml/controllerx/CONTRIBUTING.md

 ## Installation

-This project uses pipenv as python management tool.
+This project uses poetry as python management tool.
 Run the following commands to install dependencies and hooking up the pre-commit to git

 ```
-pipenv install --dev --python python3.7
+poetry install
-pipenv shell
+poetry shell
 pre-commit install
 ```